Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 ### General Message format

-All EAP-UTE messages consist of the following parts:
+All EAP-UTE messages consist of a CBOR Sequence with the following elements

 type:
-: one byte to indicate the type of the message
+: integer to indicate the type of the message

-length:
-: two bytes indicating the length of the following message payload, not including the optional MAC value

 payload:
-: the CBOR encoded message
+: a byte-string containing the CBOR encoded map

 MAC:
-: (optional) the message authentication code
+: an optional byte-string containing the message authentication code

 Remark from the author:<br/>
 This format is just a first draft.